-I could go into a slew of psychological reasons why that is, but the long-and-short of it is that I have been ‘trapped in the dark prisons of ignorance’ as the liturgy I chant each morning has it.
+I could go into a slew of psychological reasons why that is, but the long-and-short of it is that I have been ‘trapped in the dark prisons of ignorance’.
+Like the liturgy, I chant each morning has it.
 My mind has not – until recently – grasped the reality of other people’s minds.
-Instead I’ve been using a ‘working-model’ of other people which is – to all intents and purposes – a clone of my own experience.
+Instead, I’ve been using a ‘working model’ of other people which is – to all intents and purposes.
+A clone of my own experience.

 I am projecting my love of my two, recently deceased dogs